 BEst of the Best

-Cady’s day to day job with Wells Fargo might sound simple on paper, but the relational component is often the most important part.
+Cady’s day to day job with Wells Fargo Advisors might sound simple on paper, but the relational component is often the most important part.
 “I meet with clients and help them with their retirement goals,” she said.
-“Mostly, my day is comprised of sitting down or having phone meetings or in person meetings with those people, because we have to monitor their plan every quarter, to ensure that they’re staying on track and that their spending isn’t out of control, or make sure that their money lasts during their retirement.”
+“Mostly, my day is comprised of sitting down or having phone meetings or in-person meetings with those people to ensure that they’re staying on track and that their spending isn’t out of control, or make sure that their money lasts during their retirement.”

 The work is about making connections, and Cady is quick to point out that this is her favorite part of the job.